Go Back Email Link

 VELVETED CHICKEN

-• 2 large chicken breast fillets, thinly sliced against the grain (about 500 to 600g)
+• 2 large chicken breast fillets, thinly sliced (about 600g)

 • 1 tablespoon soy sauce